A190nux/boolnet/readme.md

 This works because `x` and `y` are both `0`, making the `AND` term dead regardless.
 Only `z` matters.
 Exactly like a neural network where some weights are in a saturated region and their gradients are zero.

-**Deliverable:** Interactive visual demo with step-by-step derivative computation for each variable.

 ---

 ### Step 2 — Learning Boolean functions from a truth table